ed-sivick/18-online-offline_budget_tracker/README.md

 (3) **App is running on port 3000!**
 (4) Go to Google Chrome, and type URL: **localhost:3000**
 (5) The app is now running and the user can add the **Name of transaction**, the **Transaction amount**, and **+ Add Funds** or **- Subtract Funds**.

+(6) Go to upper right corner of Google Chrome and select "Customize and control Google Chrome", select "Install/Open in budget_tracker" from the dropdown menu.
+This will create a stand-alone app on your desktop which can be used to add transactions when offline.

 _____
 ## Usage